Signs Of Life

 - Oak (acorns)

 Grasses rarely are a preferred food item of whitetails, except during the early growth stages when the grass shoots are more digestible, from April through June.
 Cereal grains, such as oats, wheat, and rye, are highly preferred.

 - Panic grasses

-To ensure a healthy white-tailed deer population, landowners need to understand and provide whitetails for their nutritional needs throughout the year.
-Although deer nutritional requirements vary by season, age, physiological activity, and sex, management practices can be implemented to enhance habitats, providing a diversity of forages to keep whitetails on your hunting property.
+A healthy white-tailed deer population, landowners and managers half to understand and provide whitetails for their nutritional needs throughout the year.
+Although a whitetail nutritional requirement vary by season, deer density, physiological activity, a well devised plan like the ones from the QDMA management practices can be implemented to enhance habitats, providing a diversity of forages to keep whitetails on your hunting property.